-- Port Blair is connected to all islands by ferries The Phoenix Bay Jetty and the Haddo wharf, are the most reliable harbours.
+- Port Blair is connected to all Islands by Ferries.
+Phoenix Bay Jetty and Haddo Wharf, are the most busy harbors.

-- Port Blair is connected to North Andaman (Diglipur, Baratang, Rangat, and Mayabundar) by road.
-See all day trips to the North here.
+- Port Blair is connected to North Andaman by road.
+(Diglipur, Baratang, Rangat, and Mayabundar) by Road.
+See all-day trips to the North here.

 - Internet is easily available in Port Blair, albeit slow.